jecuervo30/popricinus/README.md

 ## Repository structure

-1. This section contains scripts and command-line workflows for:
+1. This section contains scripts and command-line workflows for short (s) and long reads (l):

 - Quality control and read cleaning
 - Reference genome preparation